-The District maintains three individual governmental funds.
+The District maintains two individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund and Debt Service Fund, both of which are considered to be major funds.
-The remaining fund, the Capital Project Fund, is a non-major fund, and is separately presented as the only non-major fund.

-The District adopts an annual appropriated budget for its General Fund and its Debt Service Fund.
+The District adopts an annual appropriated budget for both its General Fund and its Debt Service Fund.
 A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.
 The basic governmental fund financial statements can be found on pages 11-15 of this report.